-You need to document your contributions
+You must document your charitable contributions

 Non-cash contributions that exceed $500 require you to fill out and attach Form 8283 to your return.
 Any property valued in excess of $5,000 must be appraised by a qualified organization.
-Parrish says oftentimes the recipient organization will furnish an appraisal.
+Parrish says the recipient organization often will furnish an appraisal.
 “If you’re going to give art to a museum, the museum may help you get a qualified appraisal for your art,” he says.

 Expenses from volunteer efforts count